-Wildlife populations are widespread decline around the world.
+Wildlife populations are in widespread decline around the world.
 The decline has been so dramatic that it is estimated that the biomass of humans is now an order of magnitude higher than that of all wild mammals combined.

 Habitat destruction and poaching to supply the international illegal wildlife trade are two key drivers of this grave problem.
 The value of illegal trade has been estimated at between $5 and $20 billion per year, making wildlife crime one of the most lucrative illegal business, following only narcotics, human trafficking, and weapons.

 The conservation of elephants and rhinos has received considerable global attention, but other mammals are under severe pressure as well, including cats (e.g. lions, tigers, and snow leopards), non-human primates (e.g. great apes, monkeys), and pangolins, endangered, scaly-skinned mammals highly sought after for meat and scales that may be the world’s most heavily trafficked mammal.
 Many species of reptiles, birds, amphibians, fish, invertebrates are also significantly impacted by poaching and illegal trade and require urgent attention.